Leto322/RS028-schrodingers-shooter/README.md

 When you play the game, it collapses into a state of a semi-3D top down shooter.
 Your goal is to survive as much as you possibly can against a horde of swarming bots that come for you in waves.
-Bots may drop something upon thier deaths to make things easier for you.
+Bots may drop something upon their deaths to make things easier for you.

 # Installation